We connect students to the community through one-time, short-term, or ongoing opportunities to the community.

 Community engagement & service-learning projects offer students the opportunity to build True Blue Skills, such as critical thinking and problem-solving skills, collaboration, communication, and global understanding.
 In other words volunteering can help you build skills for career and community success and prepare you to be a Civic Minded Professional.

 The following resources are available to students interested in community engagement:

 - Employment opportunities in the Office of Community Engaged Learning exist through the year.
-Service Learning Ambassadors (SLAs) are students committed to working with service-learning and community engagement.
+Community Engagement Peers are students committed to working with service-learning and community engagement.
 There are also Federal Work-Study jobs available in the community - search Handshake for these positions.